Woodland Cemetery (Cleveland): 1880 to 1890 improvements

 In 1887, two fountains were constructed in the southern half of Woodland Cemetery.
 A fountain for the cemetery had first been approved in 1864, with cemetery officials setting aside the circle closest to the Woodland Avenue gate for the structure.
 In 1866, the city council's Committee on Parks and Public Grounds studied the issue of adding fountains and ponds to the cemetery, and approved of both.
 (The committee even recommended that wastewater from the larger fountain be used to support water to a fish pond anticipated for construction to its east).
-No work had been undertake by 1869, when cemetery trustees again pushed for fountains and a pond.
+No work had been undertaken by 1869, when cemetery trustees again pushed for fountains and a pond.
 Why the cemetery or city council decided to finally authorize fountains in 1886 is unclear.
 The artist chosen to design the fountains was George Rackle, a German immigrant who had gained fame as a sculptor of marble and granite funerary monuments in Columbus, Ohio.
 Rackle had recently moved to Cleveland, and in 1885 his design for a centaur-and-dolphin fountain for the lagoon in Wade Park in Cleveland was unveiled 1885 to great acclaim.
 The popularity of the Wade Park fountain led officials to hire Rackle to craft two fountains for Woodland Cemetery.
 The first fountain was approved in October 1886, and cemetery trustees added a second one in January 1887.